QDS-API/QDS-API.github.io/source/index.html.md

 # Welcome to our DOCS site

-Here at BEX we frequently develop and publish new API’s to assist our customers who wish to gain deeper control and visibility into their courier processes.
+Here at QDS we frequently develop and publish new API’s to assist our customers who wish to gain deeper control and visibility into their courier processes.

 These API’s allow for direct integration into our courier platform, allowing data to be read and created using requests in JSON format.
 Couple this with our token based Authentication methods and standard HTTP verbs (which are understood by most HTTP clients) you have the capability to orchestrate and manage a number of processes within the courier environment.

 We hope that you will build something great and benefit from integrating with our courier API’s.

-We want your courier journey to be pain-free - If you run into any difficulties, or perhaps you have some suggestions for us, please do not hesitate to <a href="mailto:it@bex.co.za?subject=Please%20help%20me%20to%20integrate%20with%20you">reach out</a> and we will gladly work with you.
+We want your courier journey to be pain-free - If you run into any difficulties, or perhaps you have some suggestions for us, please do not hesitate to <a href="mailto:it@QDS.co.za?subject=Please%20help%20me%20to%20integrate%20with%20you">reach out</a> and we will gladly work with you.

 # Requirements

 To make use of our API integration we require the following:

-1. A valid <a href="https://bex.co.za/signup">shipping account</a> with BEX.
+1. A valid <a href="https://QDS.co.za/signup">shipping account</a> with QDS.
 1. The creation of an integration user identity under which you will transact over the API’s
 1. For security sensitive data requests, a valid <a href="#login">token</a>.